+Note: There will be two parts in end-semester theory paper.
 Part A of the paper shall contain ten short answer questions and the candidate is required to attempt any seven questions.
-Each question will carry 2 marks for correct answer.
-(7 x 2 marks each = 14 marks)

-Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 2 marks for correct answer. $(7 \times 2 \text{ marks each} = 14 \text{ marks})$ Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 10 marks.